azbaloda/Uber---Power-Bi-Dashboard/README.md

 # Uber (Power-Bi-Dashboard)

 ## DAHBOARD 1: OVERVIEW ANALYSIS
-Analyse Uber trip data using Power BI to gain insights into booking trends, revenue, and trip efficiency, helping stakeholders make data-driven decisions.
+Analyse Uber trip data using Power BI to gain insights into booking trends, revenue, and trip efficiency, helping stakeholders make data-driven decisions.<br>
 KPI’s
 1. Total Bookings – How many trips were booked over a given period?
 2. Total Booking Value – What is the total revenue generated from all bookings?